Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 2026 Dates

-Budapest's main Christmas markets run approximately November 13, 2026 through January 1, 2027, making them one of the longest-running European markets.
+Budapest's main Christmas markets typically run approximately November 13, 2026 through January 1, 2027, making them one of the longest-running European markets.
 Multiple market locations across the city - the central two are at Vorosmarty Square (the historic main market) and St. Stephen's Basilica.

 Why Budapest with Kids

-The Vorosmarty Square Christmas Market has more than 150 festive stalls clustered around an enormous central Christmas tree.
-The St. Stephen's Basilica market projects the famous Christmas Light Show onto the basilica facade every 30 minutes from sundown - 5 minutes of choreographed lights and music that makes kids speechless.
+The Vorosmarty Square Christmas Market has more than 150 festive stalls clustered around an enormous central tree.
+The St. Stephen's Basilica market projects the famous Christmas Light Show onto the basilica facade every 30 minutes after sundown - 5 minutes of choreographed lights and music that makes kids speechless.
 Both markets are walkable from each other in 10 minutes.
 The setting is dramatic, the food is hearty, and the prices are dramatically lower than in Vienna or Strasbourg.

 Budapest also has the underrated advantage of being a major airport hub with cheap European connections, so it works well as the start or end of a multi-city December trip.